benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 ## How It Works

 In this demo we have three servers.
-You can build these three Spring Boot projects for yourself, but the code can be downloaded to give you a quick-start mechanism.
-The three servers are all run inside a "hidden" network which is provided by Docker Compose in this sample.
-Only the Spring Cloud Gateway server is exposed to the outside world so all traffic must go via the Gateway.
-Here's the three servers and what they each do...
+The three servers are all run inside a "hidden" network which is provided by Docker Compose.
+Only the Spring Cloud Gateway server is exposed to the outside world, so all traffic must go via this Gateway.

+You can recreate these three Spring Boot projects for yourself from scratch, but the code can be downloaded to give you a quick-start.
+Here's a description of the three servers and what they each do...

-1. [The Gateway][5] – The Gateway server acts as the gatekeeper.
-All inbound and outbound traffic flows through this portal.
+1. [The Gateway][5] – The Gateway server acts as our gatekeeper for all HTTP traffic.
+All inbound and outbound traffic flows through this portal – it acts as the bridge between the outside world (your browser) and the internal Docker network.
 The Gateway has configuration that specifies some routes that can be used to talk to other services inside the network.
 These routes use the 'logical' names of the target services.
 These logical names are turned into real addresses by the Registry server.

-2. [The Registry][6] – The Registry server acts as a registry of all the services inside the hidden network.
-It allows the Gateway to find the other services mentioned in it's configuration.
+2. [The Registry][6] – acts as a registry of all the services inside the hidden network.
+It allows the Gateway to find the other services mentioned in it's configuration using only logical service names.

 3. [The Greeting Service][7] – (imaginatively titled 'service' in the [docker-compose.yml][8]) is a simple greeting service based on the [Spring.io](spring.io) guide "[Building a RESTful Web Service][4]".

 As you can see in the [`docker-compose.yml` configuration][8], Docker is is configured to only allow external calls to reach the Gateway – on port `80`.
 The other servers, the Registry and the Service, cannot be reached directly from outside the Docker network.

-To allow traffic to be forwarded to them, the Gateway is configured to offer some URL paths which redirect traffic to the these "hidden" servers.
+To allow traffic to be forwarded to the hidden servers, the Gateway is configured to offer some URL paths which redirect traffic to the these "hidden" servers.
 You can see the configuration for this in the Gateway's [application.yml file][9].
 This configuration is using the "logical" names of these servers and the `lb:` (load balancer) protocol as you can see in the configuration snippet below.

 ```yaml
 spring: